-Due to a number of temporary differences including SRED credits being carried forward to future years, the provision for income taxes was actually positive for the year.
-While in 2015/16 there was a cost to the Company of \$0.19 million, in 2016/17 an increase in deferred taxes caused an increase to income of \$0.28 million.
+For the 2016/17 fiscal year, there was a number of temporary differences including SRED credits being carried forward to future years.
+The provision for income taxes was actually positive for the year by \$0.28 million.
+During the 2017/18 fiscal period, there was a cost to the Company of \$0.05 million.
+Overall, the taxes cost has increased by \$0.33 million year to year.